Correlator with tensor currents and two masses at two loops: Numerical results

 We remark that the uncertainties on $\chi_T(Q^2;k)$ are sizeable, with the lower uncertainty reaching up to $\sim 15\%$ and the upper uncertainty up to $\sim 5\%$.
 Nevertheless, these uncertainties are usually neglected in the context of unitarity bounds.
 A straightforward way to incorporate them is to adopt the upper values of $\chi_T(Q^2;k)$, which constitutes the most conservative choice (see, e.g., Refs.~\cite{Boyd:1997kz,Caprini:1997mu}).
 The magnitude of these uncertainties further motivates the necessity of an NNLO calculation of $\chi_T(Q^2;k)$. \\

-As discussed in the previous section, the results of Ref.~\cite{Bharucha:2010im} apparently omit the current renormalization.
+As discussed in the previous section, the results of Ref.~\cite{Bharucha:2010im} apparently omit the current renormalisation.
 This induces a shift of the central values by about $5$–$7\%$, which, although not very large, is nevertheless non-negligible.

 In \reffig{chiTAT} we show our LO and NLO results for $\chi_T(0;3)$ and $\chi_{AT}(0;3)$.
 As seen in the figure, the inclusion of NLO corrections significantly reduces the uncertainties compared to LO.
 For the charm-quark case, we also compare with lattice QCD results of Ref.~\cite{Harrison:2024iad}, which are consistent within the uncertainties.
-Note that our perturbative calculation and the lattice QCD results can be regarded as two independent calculations, and hence their results can be combined to achieve smaller uncertainties:
+Note that our perturbative calculation and the lattice-QCD results can, to a good approximation, be regarded as two independent determinations, and hence their results can be combined to achieve smaller uncertainties:

-To obtain these averages, the central values of our results were shifted to the means of their asymmetric distributions, thereby rendering the uncertainties symmetric.
+We emphasise, however, that a non-trivial correlation exists due to the common dependence on the quark masses.
+Our rationale is that the uncertainties associated with the quark masses are essentially negligible compared to the scale uncertainties in our calculation and to the discretisation effects present in Ref.~\cite{Harrison:2024iad}, such that treating the two determinations as effectively independent is justified.
+To obtain the quoted averages, the central values of our results were shifted to the means of their asymmetric distributions, thereby rendering the uncertainties symmetric.

+In order to further elucidate the behaviour of the mass dependence of $\chi_{T}(0;3)$ and $\chi_{AT}(0;3)$, we display in \reffig{chiTAT_massdep} their values as functions of $\overline{m}_1(\overline{m}_b)$.
+It is straightforward to observe that the perturbative convergence pattern remains stable over the full range of masses scanned, i.e., the separation between LO and NLO predictions does not increase when the mass is varied.
+This behaviour supports the interpretation that the perturbative series remains well controlled across the interval considered, reinforcing the robustness of the quoted central values and their associated uncertainties.
+Nevertheless, an NNLO determination would be highly desirable in order to further consolidate these findings.